seancorfield/build-clj/README.md

 I found there was a lot of repetition across them, so I factored out the common functionality into this library.

-**Caution: this wrapper has outgrown its original goal (of being a simple wrapper to eliminate boilerplate) and has far more knobs and dials than I intended, so I would strongly advise you learn to use raw `tools.build` instead for anything beyond the simplest build script needs!**
+**Caution: this wrapper has outgrown its original goal (of being a simple wrapper to eliminate boilerplate) and has far more knobs and dials than I intended, so I am deprecating it -- you should learn to use raw `tools.build` instead!**

 ## Use with `build.clj`